funny-bytes/continuous-streams/README.md

 Stream classes with specific behaviour:

-* continuous reading, i.e., don't stop if there is temporarily no data available
+* continuous reading, i.e., it doesn't stop if there is temporarily no data available
 * configurable chunk size to read
 * specific error handling (error vs. skip/retry)
 * configurable parallel processing